 Top React Testing Frameworks 2024

-Choosing the Right React Testing Framework for Your Project(Apr 28, 2024)
+Choosing the Right React Testing Framework for Your Project(2024/11)

 React Testing Frameworks are libraries and tools that help developers write automated tests for their React applications.
 These frameworks provide a set of utilities and APIs that enable developers to simulate user interactions, check component behavior, and ensure that the application functions as expected.
 Some popular React Testing Frameworks include Jest, Enzyme, and React Testing Library.
 These frameworks help developers to improve the quality and reliability of their React applications by catching issues before they are deployed to production.
 React Testing Frameworks make it easier to refactor and maintain the code.
 Developers can change the code without worrying about breaking functionality, as long as the tests pass.